-Jurisdiction for anti-doping and adjudication of Adverse Analytical Findings is conferred in Article III(A)(5) of the Tournament and Player Regulations of the LPGA and Article III(A)(6) of the Tournament and Player Regulations of the Symetra Tour, such documents incorporated by reference in the Protocol.
+Jurisdiction for anti-doping and adjudication of Adverse Analytical Findings is conferred in Tournament and Player Regulations of each of the LPGA and Symetra Tours.
 Furthermore, every participant in a Tournament executes a tournament-by-tournament or season-long entry form, each of which specifically notifies her that by signing she is subject to and agrees to comply with the contents of the Program.